Should your modern home incorporate the latest technology?

 - USB wall outlets are convenient, they eliminate the need for bulky adapters that can tie up a regular outlet.

-- Some rechargeable devices require you wait until their battery is fully charged before using it.
+- Some rechargeable devices require you to wait until their battery is fully charged before using them.
 USB ports allow you to charge and use the device simultaneously.

 The USB wall outlet is always in the same spot.
 USB wall adapters can be easily misplaced.

 - A correctly installed USB outlet is safe.

 To upgrade to USB outlets in your home, you will need to hire a licensed and insured electrician.
 This should not be on your DIY list.
 Most USB wall outlets can seamlessly retrofit into the existing electrical outlet boxes.
 Bathrooms and Kitchens are off-limits for now.
 Building codes require that outlets in kitchens and bathrooms have GFCI protection to reduce the risk of electrical shocks in wet locations.
 Currently, there are no GFCI outlets equipped with USB on the market

 Some ideal places in the home for a USB wall outlet include: